huggingface/hub-docs/docs/hub/storage-limits.md

 ⚠️ **Important**: Deleting LFS files is a destructive operation that cannot be undone.
 Make sure to backup your files before proceeding.

 Key points to remember:
-- Deleting only LFS pointers doesn't free space
+- Deleting only LFS pointers doesn't free up space
-- Future checkouts of branches/tags containing deleted LFS files with existing lfs pointers will fail (to avoid errors, add the following line to your `.gitconfig` file: `lfs.skipdownloaderrors=true`)
+- If you do not rewrite the Git history, future checkouts of branches/tags containing deleted LFS files with existing lfs pointers will fail (to avoid errors, add the following line to your `.gitconfig` file: `lfs.skipdownloaderrors=true`)

 ### Deleting individual LFS files